-The Department of Public Safety publishes this report based on information maintained in its records, as well as information collected from local law enforcement, various individuals and departments at the College, such as the Title IX Coordinator, Dean's Office, CSA's, or online reporting.
-Every effort is made to build a close working relationship with students, staff and faculty to ensure they submit statistical information about criminal activity.
-There is also an on-line form, located on the Department of Public Safety web site that individuals may choose to use to report incidents.
+The Department of Public Safety publishes this report based on information maintained in its records, as well as information collected from local law enforcement and various individuals and departments at the College, such as the Title IX Coordinator, Dean's Office, and designated Campus Security Authorities, as well as online reporting.
+Every effort is made to build a close working relationship with students, staff, and faculty to ensure they submit information about criminal activity.
+There is also an online form, located on the Department of Public Safety website, which individuals may use to report incidents.
 The data is then entered in the College's daily crime log and used in the annual statistical report.
-Each year, typically no later than October 1st, the Department of Public Safety provides to all enrolled students, faculty and staff an e-mail notification with the website address to access the annual report and campus crime statistics.
+Each year, typically no later than Oct.
+1, the Department of Public Safety provides to all enrolled students, faculty, and staff an email notification with the website address to access the annual report and campus crime statistics.
 Additionally, a postcard is placed in every student mail box and cards are provided to Admissions and Human Resources.
-As a result of the COVID-19 pandemic, the 2020 Annual Report has been extended to December 31, 2020.
-Copies of the report may also be obtained from the Department of Public Safety office located on campus in the Benjamin West House or by calling (610-328-8281).
-All prospective employees may obtain a copy from Human Resources located at 101 S. Chester Road, first floor, or by calling 610-328-8397.
+Copies of the report may also be obtained from the Department of Public Safety office located on campus in the Benjamin West House, or by calling 610-328-8281.
+All prospective employees may obtain a copy from Human Resources, located at 101 S. Chester Road, first floor, or by calling 610-328-8397.
 The College Admissions Office will provide paper copies of these reports on request.
 The report's website address is also incorporated into the current employee application software program and the Admissions Office application process.